-- CHEM 280 Environmental Analysis
+- · CHEM 280 Environmental Analysis

-- CHEM 330 Biological Chemistry
+- · CHEM 330 Biological Chemistry

-- CHEM 450 Directed Research
+- · CHEM 450 Directed Research

-- one additional course from
+- · one additional course from

-CHEM 335 Advanced Biological Chemistry CHEM 350 Advanced Analytical Chemistry CHEM 410 Advanced Physical Chemistry
+CHEM 335 Advanced Biological Chemistry CHEM 350 Advanced Analytical Chemistry

+CHEM 410 Advanced Physical Chemistry

-Requirements for the Chemistry minor are:
+Requirements for the Chemistry minor are 6 courses distributed as follows:

-- CHEM 110 General Chemistry I: Chemical Structure and Properties - CHEM 120 General Chemistry II: Chemical Analysis and Reactivity - CHEM 240 Organic Chemistry I - Additional courses in Chemistry numbered above 240
+- CHEM 110 and 120 $\it General\ Chemistry\ I$ and $\it II$

+- CHEM 150 Accelerated General Chemistry

+- · CHEM 240 Organic Chemistry I

+- Additional courses in Chemistry numbered above 240 for a total of 6 Chemistry courses.
-- CHEM 110 and 120 (or CHEM 150) should be taken in the first year, although these courses can be taken in the second year and still allow time to complete the major. - Calculus I and II should be completed during the first year, and Physics I and II during the second year under normal circumstances. - CHEM 240 and 250 are usually taken in the sophomore year. - CHEM 310 and 320 are usually taken in the junior year along with the

-ATEC laboratory (two afternoons per week, both semesters).
-Prerequisites are CHEM 250 Organic Chemistry II, MATH 140 Calculus II, and General Physics II (PHYS 240 is recommended over PHYS 220).
+- CHEM 110 and 120 (or CHEM 150) should be taken in the first year, although these courses can be taken in the second year and still allow time to complete the major. - Calculus I and II should be completed during the first year, and Physics I and II during the second year under normal circumstances. - CHEM 240 and 250 are usually taken in the sophomore year. - CHEM 310 and 320 are usually taken in the junior year along with the ATEC laboratory (two afternoons per week, both semesters).
+Prerequisites are CHEM 250 Organic Chemistry II, MATH 140 Calculus II, and General Physics II (PHYS 240 is recommended over PHYS 220). - · CHEM 340 is usually taken in the senior year. - One of the following courses is also required: CHEM 330 Biological Chemistry, CHEM 350 Advanced Analytical Chemistry, CHEM 410 Advanced Physical Chemistry.

-- CHEM 340 is usually taken in the senior year. - One of the following courses is also required: CHEM 330 Biological Chemistry, CHEM 350 Advanced Analytical Chemistry, CHEM 410 Advanced Physical Chemistry. - Chemistry majors must take CHEM 280 Environmental Analysis or BIOL 150 Cell Biology.
+• Chemistry majors must take CHEM 280 Environmental Analysis or BIOL 150 Cell Biology.
 Pre-health science students will need more biology courses, and should confer with their advisor or an appropriate faculty member for ideas on proper courses and their sequencing.